Premium Motorsports: Car No. 49 history

+Car No. 49 results

 Other teams

 The 39 cars were purchased from Robert Yates Racing in 2003, who had repossessed the equipment from Angela's Motorsports.
 The team's first race was at the Koolerz 300, with Mike McLaughlin driving a fan-supported ride.
 He qualified fourth, but was involved in a crash late in the race, and finished 29th.
 Joe Buford and Clint Vahsholtz ran the next two races.
 Jason White began running the 39 with Three Stooges Beer as the sponsor.
 Eventually, road racer Chris Bingham was moved to the 39 car after struggling in the 49 car.
 Following his release, Jamie Mosley and Dana White finished out the year.
 For the 2004 season Andy Ponstein began the year in the 39 with sponsorship from Yahoo!, but wrecked several times during his tenure and was released.
 Tina Gordon came on after that, and had a best finish of 26th at Pikes Peak, before she was released.
 The 39 has not run since.

 JRR revived its third team in 2008 as the No. 49.
 Derrike Cope first attempted a race with the car at Mexico City, but failed to qualify.
 The car next ran at Nashville Superspeedway, when Shane Hall finished last after an early vibration problem.
 Kertus Davis joined the team at Kentucky and ran the rest of season in No. 49 after leaving his family owned JD Motorsports team, his best finish being 35th.
 JRR has not run a third car since then.